IntellectualSites/documentation/plotsquared/commands.md

 ### BUY

-Buy the plot you are standing on.
+Buy the plot.

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 For this command the economy feature is to activate in the `worlds.yml` for this world.
 Additionally, you can change the prices for "merge", "sell" and "claim" at this config part too.